 In April 2014, Schiphol Nederland outlined its plan to develop Lelystad Airport for commercial airline operations.
-This development includes investments in a runway and taxiways, terminal capacity and parking facilities to allow Lelystad Airport to eventually facilitate a maximum of 10,000 air transport movements per year by 2020 and 45,000 air transport movements per year by 2043 (business case scenario).
-All infrastructure construction work for the airport has been completed in 2019.
-The total amount of the investment program is estimated at EUR 90 million, of which EUR 46 million was spent in 2019.
+This development includes investments in a runway and taxiways, terminal capacity and parking facilities to allow Lelystad Airport to eventually facilitate a maximum of 10,000 air transport movements per year by 2022 and 45,000 air transport movements per year by 2044 (business case scenario).
+All infrastructure construction work for the airport was completed in 2019.
+The total amount of the investment program is estimated at €100 million, of which €92 million was spent by 2020.
+Once the political decision to open Lelystad Airport has been made, the final €8 million will be invested.
 Schiphol Nederland has submitted its business plan to the Ministry of Infrastructure and Water Management as part of the Airport Decree (Luchthaven Besluit) application which was granted and published in the Dutch Bulletin of Acts, Orders and Decrees at the end of March 2015.
-On 21 February 2018, the Minister of Infrastructure & Watermanagement decided to postpone the opening of Lelystad Airport.
-The new launch date is contingent on approval being provided in the form of the amended Airport Decree, approval of the air traffic distribution rules and receiving the go-ahead to redesign the airspace.
-As a result of the Council of State's ruling on the Integrated Approach to Nitrogen, the airport will no longer be able to open its doors on 1 April 2020 as planned.
-The COVID-19 crisis has major consequences for the aviation sector, resulting in a significant decline in traffic numbers at Amsterdam Airport Schiphol.

-Lelystad Airport has been developed to manage part of the shortage in capacity of Amsterdam Airport Schiphol.
-Due to the COVID-19 crisis Amsterdam Airport Schiphol is currently not used at its full capacity.
-On 31 March 2020, the Minister of Infrastructure and Water Management announced that there is no need to compensate for shortage in capacity on Schiphol on the short term and therefore decided to postpone the opening of Lelystad to November 2021.
+Lelystad Airport was due to open for commercial traffic in November 2020 with the intention to serve as an overflow airport for Amsterdam Airport Schiphol for non-mainport traffic.
+However, due to the COVID-19 crisis, the Minister of Infrastructure and Water Management announced on 31 March 2020 that there is no need to compensate for shortage in capacity at Schiphol in the short-term and therefore decided to postpone the opening of Lelystad.
+In June 2022, the Minister indicated a decision on the opening of Lelystad Airport would not be taken until 2024.